hputnam/Geoduck_Conditioning/Protocols/20181030_DailyWetLabInfo.md

 	- If the pH or salinity is displayed in different used than desired, click channel until either pH or salinity is displayed.
 Click "mode" to change the units the probe measures in.
 	- **pH probe needs to be swirled, but the conductivity (salinity) probe does not.
 The conductivity probe has cut-outs on either side of the sensor, these need to be fully submerged.**
 	- ** Temperature probe should not be in contact with anything but water **
-3. Update "Daily_Temp_pH_Sal.csv" file in BioMin_HIS/RAnalysis/Data/Daily_Temp_pH_Sal.csv and email the file to Hollie at hputnam@uri.edu.
+3. Update "Daily_Temp_pH_Sal.csv" file in Geoduck_Conditioning/RAnalysis/Data/Daily_Temp_pH_Sal.csv
+4.
 Back to [Daily_Tasks](#Daily_Tasks).

-<a name="water_samples"></a> **Collecting Water Samples for Total Akalinity**
+<a name="water_samples"></a> **Collecting Water Samples for Total Alkalinity**

 *These will be used for Titration Alkalinity titrations.
 To ensure the sample only contains water from that tank or conical, each bottle will be rinsed three times before collecting the final sample.*
-1. Label a white, nalgene bottle with the tank # and treatment type.
+1. Label small glass bottles with the tank # and treatment type (paper tape).
-2. Fill the bottle about 1/4 with tank/conical water, close with the cap, and shake the bottle.
+2. Fill the bottle with filtered tank/conical water about 1/4 full, close with the cap, and shake the bottle.
 Pour out the water down the outflow drain.
 Repeat twice more to fully rinse the bottle.
 3. Fill the bottle completely full, avoiding any air pockets throughout the bottle or at the top before closing.
 4. Repeat for each tank.
 **To collect a junk sample to use prior to CRMs, sample a second time from a random tank and label the bottle with that tank number in order to keep track of the sample and see how much variability there is between using the first slot of the rondo and after several other samples have been run**